 Olive tree

-In principle, an olive tree is not susceptible to diseases, but the mealybug can occur on an olive tree.
-The best method to control mealybugs on the olive tree is to use a spray.
-Spray both sides of the leaves thoroughly and repeat this after a week.
-You can then get rid of your mealybugs in no time.
+While olive trees are generally resistant to diseases, they can be susceptible to mealybugs.
+The most effective method for controlling mealybugs on olive trees is to use a spray.
+Thoroughly spray both sides of the leaves and repeat after a week.
+With this approach, you can eliminate mealybugs in no time.

 Appletree